 “With anxiety levels running high at exam time, we may intuitively think that downplaying stress and eliminating all triggers is the best support for young people.
 However, acknowledging their anxiety and finding ways to cope with it is a much more effective solution.”

-Five tips which can help with managing young people’s mental wellbeing at exam time include:
+Five tips which can help with managing young people’s mental wellbeing at exam time include the below.

 Try to avoid exam stress from becoming ‘distress’ or ‘panic’.
 You can do this by acknowledging the feeling the young person is having and introducing something helpful to address the feeling, but not dismissing it.
 Introduce context, reality and perspective into the conversation.